OWASP/CheatSheetSeries/cheatsheets/Threat_Modeling_Cheat_Sheet.md

 ### Use tools to draw your diagram

-If you don’t like to manually draw your DFD; there are several tools available that could be used:
+If you don't like to manually draw your DFD; there are several tools available that could be used:

 #### Poirot